About the Campaign

-To date, we have collected more than 100,000 signatures from visitors and Icelanders pledging to not eat whale meat, and calling for the cruel and unnecessary whale hunt to end.
-We regularly deliver these signatures to the Minister of Fisheries to underline international and Icelandic opposition to commercial whaling.
+To date, we have collected more than 150,000 signatures from visitors and Icelanders pledging to not eat whale meat, and calling for the cruel and unnecessary whale hunt to end.
+It’s now the largest petition campaign ever in Iceland!

 Our aim is to end whaling in Iceland

 We educate visitors on the facts about whale meat consumption in Iceland and encourage them to put down their forks in support of an end to commercial whaling.
 Tasting whale meat in Reykjavik restaurants is unnecessary, when in reality, this consumption is not that common and whale hunting is not a cultural tradition in Iceland.

 Icelandic commercial whaling only started after 1935, when new legislation stated only Icelanders could hunt in territorial waters.
 The industry really only commenced in 1948 with the company Hvalur inc. in Hvalfjordur.
 Before that time, most of the whaling around Iceland was conducted by Norwegian, U.S.A, Danish, and Basques fleets amongst others.